 Accurately mapping an organization's attack surface, including all of its subsidiaries and IP addresses, requires modern asset discovery methods found in advanced Attack Surface Management solutions.

-Learn about the top Attack Surface Management solutions in 2023 >
+Learn about the top Attack Surface Management solutions on the market>

 Using UpGuard as an example for illustrative purposes, an ASM solution can automatically discover all the web-facing assets making up your external attack surfaces.
 These assets are linked to your organization using indicators such as active and passive DNS, web archives, and other fingerprinting techniques.